Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-i.md

 All of the following are class features of the bard.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** A bard is proficient with all simple weapons, plus the longsword, rapier, sap, short sword, shortbow, and whip.
+A bard is proficient with all simple weapons, plus the longsword, rapier, sap, short sword, shortbow, and whip.
 Bards are proficient with light armor and shields (except tower shields).
 A bard can cast bard spells while wearing light armor without